2022–2025 Mazda CX‑5 SAS Unit Reset –

 Primary part number: KEAD57K30

-Mazda terminology: SAS Unit (a.k.a.
-Airbag Control Module, SRS Control Module, RCM/SDM in other makes).
+Mazda terminology: SAS Unit (also Airbag Control Module / SRS Control Module; RCM/SDM in other makes)

 | Primary | Recognized Supersessions |